Ynn/selfstar/intro-runtime.md

 Now let's see how to install and uninstall bundles.

 {note}
-A bundle is uniquely identified by its name and its version.
+Reminder: A bundle is uniquely identified by its name and its version.
 A bundle can not be installed twice but you can install two bundles with the same name and different versions.
 {/note}